 With Nel Centro exceeding expectations, and his new consulting business attracting new clients, Machado sells Lauro and soon after, Vindalho.

-Altabira City Tavern, Citizen Baker
+Altabira City Tavern and Citizen Baker

 In 2015, Chef Machado opens Altabira City Tavern and Citizen Baker in the city’s Lloyd District.
 The rooftop restaurant offers stunning views and a beer-centric menu that pairs Regional American cuisine with local craft brews, Northwest wines and local, distilled spirits.
 Citizen Baker is an urban bakery – cafe, making loaves of handmade, hearth breads, select pastries along with fresh soups, salads, sandwiches.